-BirdRock is the small community between Pacific Beach and La Jolla, and is known for its insane mansions and pristine coastline.
+This beachy escape is in BirdRock, a small community between Pacific Beach and La Jolla known for mansions that are true architectural masterpieces and pristine coastline.
 But you don’t need to be a multi-millionaire to enjoy the view.
-Park it on a bench at Calumet Park and enjoy the coastline while the surfers take advantage of Rock Pile down below.
+Park it on a bench and watch the waves come in while surfers take advantage of Rock Pile down below.

-Tidelands Park has arguably the best view of any on the list.
+Tidelands Park has arguably the best view of any place on this list.
 From the magical crown jewel of Coronado, you’ll be gazing over the San Diego Bay at the Coronado Bridge and the San Diego skyline.
 But the coolest part?
 You can take the ferry from downtown there and back — a $4 well spent.